The Fight for America’s Families

 Our tax code is an abomination of special interest tax breaks and loopholes purchased for Wall Street equity firms, banks, multinational corporations, and companies that export American jobs to foreign lands.
 The ones who need tax relief are the parents trying to raise a family, the struggling small business owner trying to survive, and middle-class Americans who can’t afford health insurance or the cost of raising children.

 Too many of our children are trapped in failing schools.
 Too many of our children are being indoctrinated to hate America, hate our history, and hate our culture.
 We need to give them a choice…vouchers to attend a charter school, a private school, or a public school with higher standards — schools that teach the truth of our history and graduate kids properly schooled in math, science, and English.
+That is why I authored several bills in the Iowa State Senate, such as SF 2206, the “Iowa Student Opportunity Act,” which created an education savings account to give students in low-performing schools as an alternative.
+I have also taken the issue of protecting children seriously, authoring active shooter legislation to require schools to have a plan in the event of a school shooting, as well as prohibiting gender identity instruction in schools without parental consent and protection from students using bathrooms that do not correspond with a person’s biological sex.

 My campaign will foster economic opportunity, eliminate wasteful and ineffective systems in order to better help those in need, and work to create quality education and more choice for Iowa families.